Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Consider using ellipses from the second item onwards.
 Always leave the first Breadcrumb item visible to provide a clear starting point of the page hierachy.](/images/2-1.png)

 <docs-do>
-Tooltips should be placed close to the related content
+Tooltips should be placed close to the related content.
 </docs-do>

 </div>